green-party-dublin-central/nh-web/site/content/post/role-in-budget-2022.md

 ---
-title: Role In Budget 2022
+title: Oversight Role in Budget 2022
 date: 2021-10-11T10:00:00.000Z
 description: Neasa speaking in her role as Chair of the Budgetary Oversight Committee on providing financial oversight in advance of Budget 2022.